ajcvickers/ajcvickers.github.io/_posts/2012-03-26-code-first-data-annotations-on-non-public-properties.md

 }
 ```

-The problem is that this won’t compile because the Alias property is not visible from outside the Person class.
+The problem is that this won't compile because the Alias property is not visible from outside the Person class.
 There are several ways to overcome this problem, probably the easiest of which is to embed an EntityTypeConfiguration for the Person entity inside the Person class itself.
 For example:

 ``` c#
 public class Person